 Others want to be more helpful to their patients.
 Some want more responsibilities including more invasive procedures or overseeing the team.
 There is a milieu of reasons why someone would want to become a doctor; it is a decision that should not be made lightly.
 It impacts not only the nurse but also their family and friends.
 Medical training is long and carries a heavy financial burden.

-While there is still the slight stigma, it is important for nurses in medical school to remember their training, bedside manner, and compassion towards the patients, but also remember that MDs look at patients with a separate set of objectives and these objectives are what saves lives.
+While there is still a slight stigma, it is important for nurses in medical school to remember their training, bedside manner, and compassion towards the patients, but also remember that MDs look at patients with a separate set of objectives and these objectives are what saves lives.

-First and foremost, the RN must already have an undergraduate bachelor’s degree.
-If the degree is a Bachelor of Science in nursing (BSN) then most of the coursework will be sufficient as prerequisites for medical school.
+First and foremost, you must already have an undergraduate bachelor’s degree.
+If the degree is a Bachelor of Science in Nursing (BSN) then most of the coursework will be sufficient as prerequisites for medical school.

 The next step is taking the Medical College Admission Test or MCAT.
 This exam must be taken within three years of applying to medical school.
-The MCAT is a standardized computer-based exam that assesses problem solving, critical thinking, written analysis and knowledge of scientific concepts and principles.
+The MCAT is a standardized computer-based exam that assesses problem-solving, critical thinking, written analysis, and knowledge of scientific concepts and principles.

 Unfortunately, prior healthcare experience as a nurse does not give those individuals an advantage over others.
 In fact, it’s possible that the longer nurses have been practicing will actually have a disadvantage on the exam.

-The MCAT exam is like the NCLEX that focuses less on real world application and more on textbook learning.
+The MCAT exam is like the NCLEX that focuses less on real-world application and more on textbook learning.
 This could be a disadvantage to some nurses.